-Finally, for professional growth during formative years as engineers in training, students are encouraged to participate in the activities of the student chapter of the American Society of Mechanical Engineers.
+Finally, for professional growth during formative years as engineers in training, students are encouraged to participate in the activities of the student chapter of the American Society of Mechanical Engineers and other mechanical engineering extracurriculars such as SAE, Baja, and Robot Football.
 Outstanding achievement in the mechanical engineering program is recognized by membership in Pi Tau Sigma, the national mechanical engineering honor society.

-Further details about the mechanical engineering program, the London Program and electives can be found on the Web at ame.nd.edu.
-The program below pertains only to the Classes of 2015 and beyond.
-Prior class requirements are noted below.
+Further details about the mechanical engineering program, the London and Rome Programs and electives can be found on the Web at ame.nd.edu.